S-Limbu/sql-projects-portfolio/practice/analysis/07_above_average_price_analysis.md

 ---

 ## 🧠 Business Scenario
-The E-commerce Pricing Team wants to identify premium-priced products — defined as any item priced above the average price in the store.
-This helps them strategically plan bundles, promotions, and margin optimizations.
+The E-commerce Pricing Team wants to **identify premium-priced products** — defined as any item priced **above the average price** in the store.
+This helps them **strategically plan bundles, promotions, and margin optimizations**.

 ---